zerjens/fc4-framework/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

       perform some activity in order for the system being defined to function successfully.

   <dt><code>reads-from</code> / <code>read-from</code>
-  <dd>Specifies that the element being defined actively and directly reads from the target datastore
+  <dd>Specifies that the element being defined actively and directly reads from the target element.
-      or system.

   <dt><code>writes-to</code> / <code>write-to</code>
-  <dd>Specifies that the element being defined actively and directly writes to the target datastore
+  <dd>Specifies that the element being defined actively and directly writes to the target element.

-      or system.
+  <dt><code>read-by</code><
+  <dd>Specifies that the element being defined is read from by the target element, which is usually
+      a datastore

+  <dt><code>written-by</code><
+  <dd>Specifies that the element being defined is written to by the target element, which is usually
+      a datastore
 </dl>

 Any YAML file under `model` could have a singular [root key](#root-level-keys) and define a single